jup-ag/space-station/docs/6-projects-and-dexes/2-rust-integration.md

 https://github.com/jup-ag/rust-amm-implementation

 **Notes:**
-- We need to be able to fork your SDK as we want to guarantee our users we can maintain support and fix potential bugs related to integrated DEXs
+- We need to be able to fork your SDK.
+This is to ensure our users that we can guarantee maintenance, support for the SDK, and fix potential bugs related to integrated DEXs.